 Twitter, Microsoft, and SurveyMonkey use jQuery for their projects.

 Jack Lukic invented Semantic-UI and released it in 2014.
 It is a relative newcomer in the arena of frameworks and is quickly on its way to becoming the most popular front-end framework across the globe.
 Its objective is to authorize the designers and developers by creating a language for sharing the user interface.
 The usage of natural language makes the codebase self-explanatory.
 Semantic-UI is designed for a smooth design of interactive user interfaces.

 - It is one of the latest front-end frameworks offering out-of-box functionality.

 - Developers using this have to be skilled enough to build custom necessities.

 When and when not to use SemanticUI

 SemanticUI, although relatively new as a framework, is quite efficient in delivering an elegant and seamless design of user interfaces.
 It is recommended not to use it when developers are inexperienced with JS as the developers have to be qualified enough to develop customizations in the applications.

-swiftly.
-The framework is based on MVC or Model View Controller architecture, MVC architecture View sanctions the execution of the component logic.
-The collections can be utilized to differentiate the models and allows to build projects with dissimilar types of users.
+Backbonejs framework is based on MVC or Model View Controller architecture, MVC architecture View sanctions the execution of the component logic.
+The collections can be utilized to differentiate the models and allow to building of projects with dissimilar types of users.
 When developing applications with Backbonejs, you could also use tools like Thorax, Marionette, Chaplin, Handlebars, and more to make the best use of the framework.